zzkmirok/Notes/Linux_Guide_from_cluster_RWTH/MDsimulationConfiguration.md

 -   `pip install .` install the local package to the selected `$PYTHON_PATH`

 ## Configuration of PLUMED
-1. Load the proper modules.
+1. Load the proper modules
+(Deprecated for OS Rocky8)
 ```bash
 module load GCC/12.2.0
 module load OpenMPI/4.1.4